apache/dubbo-go-samples/README.md

 * `llm`: Example of integrating Large Language Models (LLMs) with Dubbo-go.
 * `logger`: Logging examples for Dubbo-go applications.
 * `metrics`: Shows how to collect and expose metrics from Dubbo-go services, supporting both Prometheus Push and Pull modes.
 Also includes the `pgw-cleaner` tool for cleaning zombie metrics in Push mode.
+* `mesh`: Proxy-based service mesh example showing how to deploy Dubbo-go services with Envoy on Kubernetes.
 * `online_boutique`: Microservices “online boutique” demo built with Dubbo-go.
 * `otel/tracing`: Distributed tracing examples using OpenTelemetry.
   * `stdout`: Uses stdout exporter to export tracing data.